Sue J. Goldie

 Director, Global Health Education and Learning Incubator at Harvard University

 Director, Center for Health Decision Science

-Dr. Goldie attended Union College (1984) and Albany Medical College (1988) during which she was elected to the Alpha Omega Alpha Honor Medical Society, and completed her residency at Yale New Haven Hospital, Yale University School of Medicine (1988-1991).
-She joined the Harvard School of Public Health faculty in 1998, received tenure in 2006, and was named the Roger Irving Lee Professor of Public Health in 2007.
+Dr. Goldie attended Union College (1984) and Albany Medical College (1988) during which she was elected to the Alpha Omega Alpha Honor Medical Society.
+She completed a residency at Yale University School of Medicine (1988-1991), and an MPH at the Harvard T. H. Chan School of Public Health (1997).
+She joined the Harvard faculty in 1998, received tenure in 2006, and was named the Roger Irving Lee Professor of Public Health in 2007.